supriya-s-jadhav/ML-Projects/README.md

 Its an issue on github side.
 Possible solutions are:
 1. Wait until the .ipynb files loads, it might take from few days to weeks.
-2. Open [jupyter notebook nbviewer]("https://nbviewer.jupyter.org/") and paste the link to your notebook.
+2. Open [nbviewer]("https://nbviewer.jupyter.org/") and paste the link to your notebook.

 # References used :

 1.[Machine Learning Mastery](https://machinelearningmastery.com/)

 2.[Analytics Vidya](https://www.analyticsvidhya.com/)